 Welcome to our Distribution Future Energy Scenarios (DFES).
-This document summarises the key findings from our forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire over the next 30 years.
-These forecasts are updates to those we first published in December 2020 and re-published in May 2021, following the
+This document sets out our DFES forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire out to 2050.
+These forecasts are updates to those we last published in November 2021, following the publication of the ESO's 2022 FES in July.